Faison in Duplin County, North Carolina — The American South (South Atlantic)

 Erected 1950 by Archives and Highway Departments.
 (Marker Number F 29.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 297 times since then and 39 times this year.
+It was originally submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 330 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.